dhrubo99941/dhrubo99941/README.md

 - **Business Orientation:**  I align analytical work with business objectives and communicate findings through clear storytelling.

 ## ⭐️ Highlight Projects
 Below are some representative projects that showcase my analytical capabilities.
-Each project repository includes a README describing the **problem context, data sources, techniques used, results and insights**—a structure recommended by leading portfolio guides.
+Each project repository includes a README describing the **problem context, data sources, techniques used, results and insights**

 | Project | Description | Key Skills |
 |--------|------------|------------|